 This new imaging technique is actually an advanced version of an existing method known as Optical Coherence Doppler Tomography (ODT).
 Led by biomedical engineer Yingtian Pan, the team made a few minor adjustments to the ODT method, particularly with the image processing technique.
 In the end, the new brain mapping technology allowed researchers to capture a much wider range of blood flow speeds.

 Cocaine on the Brain

-Doctors and researchers are always searching for better ways to understand drugs and their effects on the brain.
-With these new imaging methods, Pan and his team of neural experts were able to observe exactly how cocaine affects the tiny blood vessels in a mouse’s brain.
+Doctors and researchers are always searching for better ways to understand drugs such as cocaine and their effects on the brain.
+With these new imaging methods, Pan and his team of neural experts were able to observe exactly how cocaine use affects the tiny blood vessels in a mouse’s brain.

 Cocaine and Neurological Blood Flow

 Previous research experiments conducted at McLean Hospital in Belmont, New York allowed scientists to watch blood vessels constrict and narrow as volunteers took different amounts of cocaine.
 The repeated constriction is thought to cause brain dysfunction and physical damage.
 Other experiments reveal that even thinking about cocaine can change cerebral blood flow.